BertilleT/classificrops/docs/source/classificrops.rst

 European classification
 ------------------------

-Instead of creating a shared clasification from scratch, we will choose an existing classification as a reference.
+Instead of creating a shared classification from scratch, we will choose an existing classification as a reference.
-The European classification chosen is the Indicative Crop Classification (ICC), issued by the Food and Agricultural Organization (FAO).
+At first glance, the Indicative Crop Classification (ICC), issued by the Food and Agricultural Organization (FAO) seems to fit well.
 | source data : https://www.fao.org/3/a0135e/A0135E10.htm#app3

 Languages